Now that you know how much cash you need to buy a house, it’s time to start saving. Use this method to start saving for your future down payment.

 Learn about mortgage loan types and read the rules regarding gift money and down payments before accepting money for a down payment on your new home.

-If you’re the type of person who tends to buy on impulse, you may want to consider automating your savings.
+If you tend to buy on impulse, you may want to consider automating your savings.
 Here’s how it works: First, you decide how much you want to save each month for a down payment.

 This budgeting can be helpful for someone who is having trouble managing their money.